 - This is a soft-set fudge recipe, so it’s easier to make but also needs to stay cool.
 It will become soft if it sits out too long at room temperature.

 - Make sure the fudge has cooled to room temperature before stirring in the mini chocolate chips.
-If there is heat left it will melt the chips into the fudge and will be a mess.
+If there is heat left in the fudge base, it will melt the chips into the fudge and will be a mess.

 - Freezing the mini chocolate chips provides extra protection so they will not melt into the fudge.